 From a cooling perspective, a CCHP may cost 40% less to operate than window/portable AC units of equivalent capacity.
 From a heating perspective, a simple economic analysis of a CCHP and your existing heating system can be accomplished with the calculator below.

-If you are considering a ccHP, the best way to improve the comfort of your home or business, and save money, is to call an Energy Specialist at BED (802-865-7342).
+NOTE: If you heat your building with natural gas - as most Burlingtonians do - you might not save money with a cold climate Heat Pump (CCHP).
+If you are considering a CCHP, the best way to improve the comfort of your home or business, and save money, is to call an Energy Specialist at Burlington Electric Department at 802-865-7342 or e-mail us.
 We’ll walk you through the decision-making process and help you maximize your energy investments.

 Most likely, our first recommendation will be to weatherize your building even more than it is today.

 CCHP Energy Savings Calculator

 |How much of your existing heating system will be displaced by your new CCHP?|